pwittchen/noti.py/README.md

 ./noti.py -t "noti.py" -m "hello"
 ```

-we should see the following notification:
+we should see the following notification in the upper-right corner of the screen:

 ![Screenshot](https://raw.githubusercontent.com/pwittchen/noti.py/master/screenshot.png)